Portuguese Brazilians: Dwindling Portuguese immigration (1960–2009)

 In the 1930s, the Brazilian President Getúlio Vargas established legislation that hindered the settlement of immigrants in Brazil.
 WWII reduced immigration from Europe to Brazil; after it, immigration grew again, but, with the completion of demographic transition in Europe, European emigration gradually dwindled.
 As this process in Portugal came later than elsewhere in Europe, Portuguese emigration diminished slowly; but it was also gradually redirected to North America and other European countries, particularly France.

 However, between 1945 and 1963, during Salazar's dictatorship (Estado Novo), thousands of Portuguese citizens still emigrated to Brazil.
 Due to the independence of Portuguese overseas provinces after the Carnation Revolution in 1974, a new wave of Portuguese immigrants arrived in Brazil until the late 1970s as refugees from Portugal and the newly independent countries of Angola, and Mozambique..
 This wave included Portuguese immigrants, including political refugees, who had previously been members of the Portuguese Estado Novo regime's elite, with a reputed background in politics, academics, business, and colonial administration in the days of the old regime.
+Portuguese settlers from the former colony Macau and the Eurasians called Macanese also moved to Brazil during the same period.
 The wave of Portuguese immigrants in the 1970 settled primarily in Rio de Janeiro, Porto Alegre, and the capitals of the states of northeast Brazil.
 António Champalimaud and Marcello Caetano are just a few of its most prominent examples.

 Economic reasons, with others of social, religious and political nature, are the main cause for the large Portuguese diaspora in Brazil.
 The country received the majority of Portuguese immigrants in the world.

 After Portugal's recovery from the effects of Salazarist dictatorship of the Estado Novo, the Portuguese Colonial war, and the turmoil of the Carnation Revolution, in the 1980s and 1990s with the growth of the Portuguese economy and a deeper European integration, very few Portuguese immigrants went to Brazil.
 From the 1980s to the 2000s, Portuguese emigrants mainly went to other states within the European Union, followed by Canada, the US, Venezuela and South Africa.